-If you’re reading this, it means you have visited my new website and logged on to check it out.
+If you’re reading this, it means you’ve found your way to the new ChronicPraise community and decided to check it out.
 Thank you!
 Maybe you know me or someone in my family…maybe you’ve heard me speak at a conference in years’ past.
-Or perhaps you’ve heard that I was out for a little while getting used to some new medical issues that have been thrown in to my life (-!!!-).
+Or perhaps you’ve heard that I was out for a little while getting used to some crazy medical issues that have been thrown in to my life (can anyone relate – ??!!? ).

-Quite possibly a few of you have either heard me play the piano or been a student of mine at some point.
 Or… maybe you’re just like me, with chronic “things” in your life, looking for some help in figuring it all out.
-Trying to find sense in the non-sense that life throws at all of us.
+Trying to find sense in the makes-no-sense that life throws at us.

 I had no idea what was about to happen.

-We were desperate…and so discouraged.
+We were desperate.
+The known – and the still unknown – rocked my day from sun-up to sun-down.
+There was no escape.
+I was tired to the point of exhaustion.
+Fainting.
+And sick.
+So very sick.
+And quite discouraged.
 My parents had been up from Georgia to help with hospitalizations.
 I’d missed out on so much with the kids.
-I wasn’t able to work so the business was failing.
+I wasn’t able to work, so the business was failing.
 And everything….everything…. was falling on Chris.
 I had not another single ounce of “can-do” left in my mind or body.
 I wanted to be done with this illness.
-The chronicity of it almost made it like an obsession.
-There was no escape.
+The chronicity of it almost made it like an obsession because there was no escape.
 Though I begged for one.
-And any escape would do.
+And any escape would do, really.

 What if my worship wasn’t dependent upon my situation at all?

-God hit a re-set button in my very soul, and in an instant, these things became urgent for me.
-My heart became heavy to help others who suffered just like me by sharing my health story.
+God hit a re-set button in my very soul, and in an instant, these new thoughts became urgent for me.
+My heart became heavy to help others who suffered just like me by sharing my health story and teaching all about the administrative side of being sick.
+No one ever talks about that part.
 The years of healthcare teaching and leadership training could perhaps encourage and empower others to push through their “chronic.”
 Many people have asked me to help them correct things in their medical records, and I’ve got more stories than I could ever share of the urgent need for patients everywhere to know what’s in their chart.
-Musically, people ask me all the time for copies of songs I’ve played or written so that they could have some time to relax and listen to the tunes.
-Many who received my CDs found that it satisfied a need during a health crisis of their own.
-But alas, I’ve not done a good job at recording and writing these down.
-It was a wake-up call to do better.

-And so, with a new purpose and passion, and after two years of <…insert procrastination words here…>, I welcome you to elisacomer.com, where I hope you find help to turn your chronic whatever’s into a life of chronic praise.
+And so, with a new purpose and passion, and after two years of <…insert procrastination words here…>, I welcome you to elisacomer.com.
 It’s an effort filled not with perfection, but with passion, promise and purpose that I pray will leave you more encouraged, more uplifted, more informed, and more determined than before you arrived.